MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-aadj-sso-cert.md

 Sign-in the NDES server with access equivalent to _domain administrator_.

 1. The **NDES Connector** user interface should be open from the last task.
 > [!NOTE]
 > If the **NDES Connector** user interface is not open, you can start it from **\<install_Path>\NDESConnectorUI\NDESConnectorUI.exe**.

 2. If your organization uses a proxy server and the proxy is needed for the NDES server to access the Internet, select **Use proxy server**, and then enter the proxy server name, port, and credentials to connect.
 Click **Apply**
 ![Intune Certificate Connector Configuration 01](images/aadjcert/intunecertconnectorconfig-01.png)

 3. Click **Sign-in**.
 Type credentials for your Intune administrator, or tenant administrator that has the **Global Administrator** directory role.
 ![Intune Certificate Connector Configuration 02](images/aadjcert/intunecertconnectorconfig-02.png)
 > [!IMPORTANT]
-> THe user account must have a valid Intune licenese asssigned.
+> The user account must have a valid Intune licenese asssigned.
 If the user account does not have a valid Intune license, the sign-in fails.

 4. Optionally, you can configure the NDES Connector for certificate revocation.
 If you want to do this, continue to the next task.
 Otherwise, Click **Close**, restart the **Intune Connector Service** and the **World Wide Web Publishing Service**, and skip the next task.